DimitriosDalaklidhs/ProductManagement/README.md

 ProductManagement

 A simple Java console application for managing companies and their products.
 This project was intentionally designed not only to demonstrate Java fundamentals but also to showcase practical experience with IntelliJ IDEA as a professional development environment.

-Project Purpose:
+A Note on Project Purpose

-Although the repository contains a straightforward Java application, its primary purpose is to highlight confident and effective use of IntelliJ IDEA.
-The work on this project involved creating a structured Java project, managing packages, running and testing code inside the IDE, setting up version control, creating a local Git repository, connecting it to GitHub, committing changes, and publishing directly from IntelliJ.
-The emphasis is on demonstrating familiarity with IntelliJ IDEA and its workflow, reflecting real development practices and professional IDE usage rather than presenting a complex Java system.
+Although this repository contains a simple Java console application, the main intention behind the project is to demonstrate my ability to work confidently and efficiently with IntelliJ IDEA.
+The focus is not only on writing Java code but on showing practical experience with a professional development environment.
+Throughout this project I created a new project structure, configured packages, ran and tested the application inside the IDE, set up version control, created a local Git repository, connected it to GitHub, committed changes, and published the project directly through IntelliJ.
+The goal of this repository is therefore to highlight familiarity with IntelliJ IDEA and its workflow rather than to present a complex Java application.
  Features:

 This application allows multiple companies to be added, each with several products.